left2right/kafka-mose/README.md

 confi file
 ---------------
-kafka-offset-monitor config file is kafkaOffsetMonit.config, in this file, some config variables explained here:
+kafka-mose config file is kafkaMose.config, in this file, some config variables explained here:

 kafka_consumer_hosts: the host name and port of kafka